linto-ai/documentation-website/docs/lexical_seeding/format.md

 ```

 #### Interlanguages of two language
-In case you want to use interlanguage you will need to write the phonetic word `words|phonetic_words`
+In case you want to use interlanguage you will need to write the phonetic desired of the words `words|phonetic_words`

 ```markdown
 ##fr